mbrea-c/ustatus/README.md

 poetry install
 ```

-and run pystatus with
+and run ustatus with

 ```
-poetry run pystatus <bar name>
+poetry run ustatus <bar name>
 ```

 ## User-wide installation from source